 What is Ozempic?

-Ozempic is an Health Canada-approved medication for adults with Type 2 diabetes.
-Ozempic contains the active ingredient semaglutide.
-It helps lower blood sugar levels and manage weight.
-Ozempic also reduces the risk of major cardiovascular events.
+Ozempic is a Health Canada-approved medication for adults with Type 2 diabetes.
+The active ingredient is semaglutide.
+It lowers blood sugar, helps manage weight, and reduces the risk of major cardiovascular events.

-- Stimulates Insulin Secretion: When you eat, your blood sugar rises.
-Ozempic triggers your pancreas to release insulin, which helps lower blood sugar.
+- Stimulates insulin secretion: when you eat, your blood sugar rises, and Ozempic triggers your pancreas to release insulin.

 What is Mounjaro?

-The Phase 3 SURPASS-2 study compared Mounjaro (tirzepatide) with Ozempic (semaglutide) over 40 weeks.
-The study focused on adults with type 2 diabetes whose blood sugar levels were not controlled by metformin alone.
-Participants had an average starting A1C of 8.3% and a weight of about 207 pounds.
+The Phase 3 SURPASS-2 study compared Mounjaro (tirzepatide) and Ozempic (semaglutide) over 40 weeks.
+Participants were adults with Type 2 diabetes whose blood sugar wasn't controlled on metformin alone.
+Average starting A1C was 8.3% and average weight was about 207 pounds.

 - A1C Reduction Results: